radiodiagnostica/resnet-cem-histo/PAPER.md

 12. Clinical Integration Studies: Exploring how such a model could be integrated into clinical workflows and decision-making processes, including studies on its impact on clinical outcomes and cost-effectiveness.

+13. Validation with Surgical Specimens: Future studies should aim to train and validate the model using hormone receptor status determined from post-operative surgical specimens.
+This would help address potential sampling biases associated with pre-operative biopsies and provide a more accurate ground truth for model training and evaluation.

+14. Comparative Studies: Conducting studies that directly compare the performance of models based on contrast-enhanced mammography, standard mammography, and MRI within the same patient cohort would provide valuable insights into the relative merits of each approach.

-In conclusion, while our study presents promising initial results, it represents only a first step towards the potential clinical application of AI in predicting hormone receptor status from contrast-enhanced mammography images.
-A successful clinical implementation will require extensive validation, careful consideration of ethical implications, and close collaboration between AI researchers, clinicians, and regulatory bodies.
+In conclusion, while our study presents promising initial results, it represents only a first step towards the clinical application of AI in predicting hormone receptor status from contrast-enhanced mammography images.
+Our approach offers advantages in terms of accessibility and efficiency compared to MRI-based methods, while potentially providing more information than standard mammography.
+However, a successful clinical implementation will require extensive validation, careful consideration of ethical implications, and close collaboration between AI researchers, clinicians, and regulatory bodies.

 ## Bibliography